Abraham and Lot's conflict: Biblical narrative

+Jewish exegesis

+Abraham finds the flows of water but, after this, these were closes.
+Isaac and Jacob “renew these treasures”:

+So this water became “bitumen”, i.e. “oil”.
+Eretz Israel was also historically fill of this “element”.

 Outcome

 The reference to Sodom in verse 13 suggests that Lot made a bad choice.
 The narrator uses Lot's choice of land near Sodom as a way of foreshadowing Lot's role in the Battle of Siddim, in which Lot is taken captive in battle, and the role of Lot in the destruction of Sodom and Gomorrah.
 Lot pitches his tents near Sodom according to Genesis 13:12.
 By 14:12, Lot is living in the city itself.
 The destruction of Sodom is related in chapter 19.